-The SPSR is used to store the current value of the CPSR when an exception is taken so that it can be restored after handling the exception.
+The SPSR stores the current value of the CPSR when an exception is taken so that it can be restored after handling the exception.
 Each exception handling mode can access its own SPSR.
 User mode and System mode do not have an SPSR because they are not exception handling modes.

-The execution state bits, endianness state and current processor state can be accessed from the SPSR in any exception mode, using the MSR and MRS instruction.
+The execution state bits, including the endianness state and current instruction set state can be accessed from the SPSR in any exception mode, using the MSR and MRS instruction.

 - Current Program Status Register on page 3-20.
-Developing code for ARM Processors: - Chapter 6 Handling Processor Exceptions.
+Developing Software for ARM Processors: - Chapter 6 Handling Processor Exceptions.